Kryptiku/CliniClick---Hospital-Appointment-System/README.md

 ### Appointment Scheduling
 Book appointments with ease for both patients and healthcare professionals.
 Cliniclick offers a user-friendly interface for scheduling, modifying, and canceling appointments, reducing wait times and improving overall patient experience.

-## Installation
- To install CliniClick, follow these steps:

 ## User Authentication
 Each user must have unique username and password.